Stable Video Diffusion Review 2026: Free Video Generation That Demands Hardware

 Setup Complexity: ComfyUI Walkthrough and Difficulty Assessment

 Stable Video Diffusion isn't a one-click solution.
-I tested two setup pathways:
+This is perhaps the highest barrier to adoption.
+Even experienced developers find the setup non-trivial.
+I tested two setup pathways to quantify difficulty:

 Pathway 1: Direct SVD CLI (Command-Line Interface) Expected setup time: 45-90 minutes for non-developers